What to do with Coffee grounds? Put coffee grounds in the garden? Does adding used grounds from your morning coffee to

 The video below looks at HOW much coffee you can use in the Garden

 Slugs attacking your strawberries?
 Snails munching on your lettuce?
-Are ants eating your tomato plants?
+Are ants eating your tomatoes?

 Slug and snail, worms, and other common garden pests dislike the smell, acidity, or texture of coffee grounds and are repelled by them.
 Best of all, using this simple all natural solution can help you avoid using any toxic pesticides around your food!

 #4 – Coffee Grounds For Fertilizer – Free, Effective, and Easy To Make Liquid Fertilizer

 Let this sit a few days to allow the nutrients from the coffee to seep into the water.
-The resulting liquid is your liquid fertilizer.
+The resulting brew is your liquid fertilizer.
 This is an excellent alternative to store bought chemical fertilizers which contain harmful chemicals like petrochemicals, arsenic, and cadmium.

 #5 – Using Coffee Grounds In The Garden To Stain Your Garden Benches